Capital punishment for homosexuality: Brazil

+A representative of the Trans Studies Magazine and Transmaculinities Brazilian Institute also stated that high violence rates against trans people is part of a political environment “marked by a fundamentalism of heteronormativity”.

+Persecution by Islamic State

+Chechnya

-Anti-gay purges in the Chechen Republic, a predominantly Muslim region of Russia, have included forced disappearances—secret abductions, imprisonment, and torture—by local Chechen authorities targeting persons based on their perceived sexual orientation.
-Of 100 men, who authorities detained on suspicion of being gay or bisexual, three have reportedly died after being held in what human rights groups and eyewitnesses have called concentration camps.
+Anti-gay purges in Chechnya, a predominantly Muslim region of Russia, have included forced disappearances—secret abductions, imprisonment, and torture—by local Chechen authorities targeting persons based on their perceived sexual orientation.
+Of one hundred men, whom authorities detained on suspicion of being gay or bisexual, three have reportedly died after being held in what human rights groups and eyewitnesses have called concentration camps.

+Iraq

 Extrajudicial killings have occurred in Iraq.
-Cases include abductions, torture, rape and murder by vigilante mobs, millitia and perpetrators.
-LGBT people living in fear of their lives, campaigners Human Rights Watch (HRW) and IraQueer found.
-HRW's LGBT rights researcher Rasha Younes said: "LGBT Iraqis live in constant fear of being hunted down and killed by armed groups with impunity, as well as arrest and violence by Iraqi police, making their lives unliveable."
+Cases include abductions, torture, rape and murder by vigilante mobs, militia and other perpetrators.
+LGBTQ people living in fear of their lives, campaigners Human Rights Watch (HRW) and IraQueer found.
+HRW's LGBTQ rights researcher Rasha Younes said: "LGBT Iraqis live in constant fear of being hunted down and killed by armed groups with impunity, as well as arrest and violence by Iraqi police, making their lives unliveable."

+Malaysia

+In Malaysia, extrajudicial murders of LGBTQ people have also occurred.
+There are no Malaysian laws that protect the LGBTQ persons from discrimination and hate crimes.

+Sub-Saharan Africa

-Report of vigilante executions, attacks, beatings, and torture have been reported in heavily Christian and Muslim regions of Africa, in countries such as Algeria, Uganda, South Africa, Kenya, Liberia, Ghana, Cameroon, and Senegal.
-In these countries, police turn a blind eye or even are complicit in the anti-gay violence.
+Instances of killings by mobs and vigilantes, family violence, and other abuse from the community towards LGBTQ persons have been reported in regions of Africa heavily influenced by conservative Christianity and Islam.
+Such incidents have occurred in: Algeria, Uganda, South Africa, Kenya, Liberia, Ghana, Cameroon, and Senegal.
+In some locations, police may be unlikely to intervene in incidents or take action on reported abuse; they are at times complicit in the anti-gay violence.

+Palestine

+Homosexuality is not a capital offence in the Gaza Strip or elsewhere in Palestine.
+The laws against homosexual behavior in Palestine are a relic of the British and Ottoman rule in Palestine; they specify prison sentences of 10 to 14 years.
+There is no evidence that these British colonial-era laws are actually enforced in Gaza.

+Reports of extrajudicial killings of LGBTQ people in Palestine have circulated, without being confirmed.
+Sources such as the news agency Reuters, the news outlet The New Arab, and the NGO Human Rights Watch, characterise many of these reports as misinformation: the stories are exaggerated, oversimplified, or misattributions of events that occurred elsewhere.
+Examples of this include: